We offer grants to registered blind or partially sighted people for useful technology that can help them live independently.

 Please read the notes at the beginning of our form carefully.
 The notes give more details about our grants scheme and what information you need to send with your form in order for us to be able to make a decision on your application.

 Your application must be supported by a professional who knows your personal circumstances.
-This could be a social worker, occupational therapist, health care visitor, or a worker from your local society for the blind.
+This could be a social worker, occupational therapist, health care visitor, or a worker from another charity or local society that is helping you.
 It cannot be your GP, a friend or family member though.

-If you send us all the information we need in your application, we can make a decision within a few days.
-If your application is successful then it takes around two weeks to send out your payment – by cheque or straight into your bank account.
+If you send us all the information we need in your application, we can make a decision within a week of receiving it.
+If your application is successful and it's for an item that we supply from our shop, we will send out the product directly to you.
+This can take around 1-2 weeks to arrive.
+If this is for a item we don't supply, then it will take three to four weeks to send payment straight into your bank account.